v-research/website/friends.md

         311 Verona
     </h3>
     <p class="text-margin">
-        311 Verona is an innovation hub.
-There is our HQ and you can also meet a community professionals, startups, multinationals, NGOs and young talents.
-They help us to develop our Education Department.
+        311 Verona is an innovation hub where we have our HQ.
+At 311Verona you meet professionals, startup-ers, and young talents!
+They are helping us in developing our Educational initiative and to grow as a company.
     </p>
     <p>
         <a href="https://311verona.com/" target="blank">